o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 ##### Python
-For Python we initially used a package called [python-shell](https://github.com/extrabacon/python-shell) to execute single Pyhton script files.
-But as we switched from Pyhton 2 to Python 3 we had some issues to tell the package to use Python 3 instead of Pyhton 2.
-So in the end we decided to spawn the child process of Pyhton by our own.
-Then we were able to set the Python version by our own.
-Also the files are able to retrieve command line arguments which makes the communication between JS and Python possible.
-The communication is then again managed by reading the console prints of the Python file.
-One advice to give is to make sure to not heavily use the console for prints, because the main process only needs to know the final outcome of the script.
+For Python we initially used a package called [python-shell](https://github.com/extrabacon/python-shell) to execute single Python files.
+But as our Python version switched from 2 to 3 we had some issues to make this package work with the newer version.
+So in the end we decided to code the spawning of the child process.
+With our method we were able to set the Python version by our own.
+Additionally the files are able to retrieve command line arguments which makes the communication between JS and Python possible.
+This is again based on reading the console prints of the Python file.
+One advice to give is to make sure to not heavily use the console for prints, because the main process only needs to know the final result of the script.

+A small example with passing JSON forth and back:

 *Javascript*
 ```